openebs/website/docs/versioned_docs/version-2.11.0/troubleshooting/t-cstor.md

 **Troubleshooting**
 This might be encountered because of one of the following situations:

 1. The device that has gone bad is actually a part of the cStor pool on the node.
-In such cases, Block device replacement needs to be done, the detailed steps to it can be found <a href="/docs/next/ugcstor-csi.html#a-class-anchor-aria-hidden-true-id-performance-tunings-in-cstor-pools-a-performance-tunings-in-cstor-pools" target="_blank">here</a>.
+In such cases, Block device replacement needs to be done, the detailed steps to it can be found [here](/docs/next/ugcstor-csi.html#a-class-anchor-aria-hidden-true-id-performance-tunings-in-cstor-pools-a-performance-tunings-in-cstor-pools).

 **Note**: Block device replacement is not supported for stripe raid configuration.
 Please visit this link for some use cases and solutions.

 2. The device that has gone bad is not part of the cStor pool on the node.
 In this case, removing the bad disk from the node and restarting the pool manager pod with fix the problem.

-<h3><a class="anchor" aria-hidden="true" id="volume-migration-pool-lost"></a>Volume Migration when the underlying cStor pool is lost</h3>
+### Volume Migration when the underlying cStor pool is lost {#volume-migration-pool-lost}

-<h4>Scenarios that can result in losing of cStor pool(s):</h4>
+#### Scenarios that can result in losing of cStor pool(s):

 - If the node is lost.
 - If one or more disks participating in the cStor pool are lost.
 This occurs when the pool configuration is set to stripe.